 - 1. Complete the requirements for admission to the College.
-Admission to the College does not guarantee admission to the Program. - Requirements for the College include: TSI scores for TSI-eligible students or placement scores for TSI-exempt students which permit enrollment in college-level courses.
-Official TSI scores must appear on a transcript to be sent directly to Galveston College from the test company on an official test score report form. - 2.
-Initiate the Program Checklist located on the program of study website. - 3.
-Continue the Program Checklist process and complete Program Degree Plan in the Counseling Office. - Degree Plan must show evidence of: - a.
+Admission to the College does not guarantee admission to the Program. - 2.
+Initiate the Program Checklist located on the program of study website. - Continue the Program Checklist process and complete Program Degree Plan in the Counseling Office.
+Degree Plan must show evidence of: - a.
 Achieve a grade of "C" or better in Math 0303 Introductory Algebra or a passing placement test score within five years of acceptance into the Program. - b.
 Achieve a grade of "C" or better in BIOL 2401 Anatomy and Physiology I, within five years of acceptance into the program.
-Students are highly recommended to complete HPRS 1206 Essentials of Medical Terminology prior to starting the program. - c.
+Students are highly recommended to complete HPRS 1206 Essentials of Medical Terminology prior to starting the program. - of Medical Terminology prior to starting the program. c.
 An overall GPA of 2.0.
 A grade of "C" or better is required in the general education courses.
 Math and science courses must be completed within five years of acceptance into the program. - 4.
 Submit program application to the Program Director. - Program applications are accepted until the start of the semester.
 Applications that are submitted after the deadline will be reviewed at the discretion of the Selection Committee.
 Due to limited enrollment, we cannot accept every applicant.
 Applicants not admitted to the program must re-apply each year.
 Successful applicants will be notified by mail of acceptance to the program. - Complete the following prior to enrollment: - a.
 A physical examination. - b.
 TB skin test within six months of starting the program. - c.
 Immunization series; including the Hepatitis B immunization series including titer or show proof of illness.
 To be eligible to apply to the program, student must show proof that the immunization process has been started.
 The process needs to be completed by the start of the program.
 (This process takes seven months to complete). - d.
-Students must be certified in American Heart Health Care and maintain certification throughout their course of study. - e.
-Complete a background check through the College at student's cost upon acceptance to the program.
+Students must be certified in American Heart Association Healthcare CPR and maintain certification throughout their course of study. - e.
+Complete a background check through the Čollege at student's cost upon acceptance to the program. - f.

-- f.
 Complete a clear drug screening test at student's cost as directed by the program. - g.
-Potential students may need to complete an interview or meet with the Program Director upon request. - h.
+Potential students may need to complete an interview or meet with the Program Director upon request.

+h.
 Attend mandatory orientation.